-Biological Control: There are no available methods for the biological control of Erwinia.
+Biological Control: There are no available methods for the biological control of bacterial soft rot.

-Chemical Control: There are no methods for the direct chemical control of Erwinia; however, insecticides can help control the insects that damage cauliflower leaving it susceptible to bacterial infection.
+Chemical Control: There are no methods for the direct chemical control of Erwinia; however, insecticides can help control the insects that damage kohlrabi leaving it susceptible to bacterial infection.

-Cultural Control: Crops should be cultivated carefully, to prevent damage to the plant that could provide an entryway for bacterial infection.
+Cultural Control: Crops should be cultivated carefully, to prevent damage to the plant that could provide an entry way for bacterial infection.
 It is important to control weeds in and around the field that could act as a host to Erwinia.

-Post-Harvest Control: Cauliflower should be handled carefully to avoid bruising and wounding that will leave the plant susceptible to infection.
-Plants must be thoroughly cleaned and stored at a low temperature, typically 40 °F. It is important to keep the storage facility free of soft rot bacteria by immediately destroying any infected plants and maintaining a clean facility.
+Post-Harvest Control: Kohlrabi should be handled carefully to avoid bruising and wounding that will leave the plant susceptible to infection.
+Plants must be thoroughly cleaned with a chlorine wash and stored at a low temperature, typically 40 °F. It is important to keep the storage facility free of soft rot bacteria by immediately destroying any infected plants and maintaining a clean facility.

 Alternative Control: Some growers spread compost on the soil to control pathogens.
+There are no alternative control methods that can be utilized during post-harvest storage.